open-ephys/onix-docs/source/Hardware Guide/PCIe Host/setup-windows.rst

 #.
 Download the :download:`OpenEphysTestDriver.cer
    <../../_static/downloads/OpenEphysTestDriver.cer>` testing certificate and double
    click it.

 #.
 On the dialog, select **Install Certificate**.

    .. figure:: /_static/pcie-host-windows/install-certificate.png
-        :align: left
+        :align: center

 #.
 It is recommended to select **Current User** certificate storage option.

    .. figure:: /_static/pcie-host-windows/certificate-import-current-user.png
-        :align: left
+        :align: center

 #.
 For ease of management, it is recommended to manually select a certificate
    storage and chose **Personal**.

    .. figure:: /_static/pcie-host-windows/certificate-import-personal-storage.png
-        :align: left
+        :align: center

 #.
 Open the Windows Start Menu and type **cmd** to find the command prompt
    application.
 Right click it and chose **Run as Administrator**.

    .. figure:: /_static/pcie-host-windows/cmd-run-as-admin.png
-        :align: left
+        :align: center

 #.
 Execute the following command: ``bcdedit /set testsigning on``

    .. figure:: /_static/pcie-host-windows/windows-test-mode-command.png
-        :align: left
+        :align: center

 #.
 Restart the computer.

    .. note:: A regular reboot ('restart') is required.
-A complete power cycle (turning the PC off completely) may not set
+A complete power cycle
-        the option.
+        (turning the PC off completely) may not set the option.

 #.
 You should see now some text at the bottom right of the Desktop indicating
    that Windows is operating in testing mode:

    .. figure:: /_static/pcie-host-windows/windows-test-mode-text.png
-        :align: left
+        :align: center

    .. note:: The computer will keep the test state until you run ``bcdedit /set
         testsigning off`` in an administrator command prompt again and reboot the